 Soil: A typical cactus mix is perfect.
 Some references say these cacti can handle slightly more fertile soil than other cacti, but it is never a bad idea to avoid caution.

 Echinocereus can be propagated either through offsets or by seed.
 To take an offset, remove the small plantlet, then let dry until a callus forms on the cut.
 Carefully plant the cutting in cactus soil and keep it warm and barely moist when new growth emerges.
 These plants can also be reproduced from seed.
 Sow the seeds in a shallow mix and keep them warm and slightly damp.
 Germination takes place in about two weeks.

-Echinocereus are slow growing cacti that should only need repotting every other year or so.
-You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
+Echinocereus are slow-growing cacti that should only need repotting every other year or so.
+You can prolong repotting by removing plantlets and potting them in their own pots.
 When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.

 If you can successfully grow other globular cacti, you can most likely grow Echinocereus well.
 One of the key factors in success with these cacti is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
 Otherwise, they thrive on a program of intense bright light, little water, and a steady diet of light fertilizer.
 Echinocereus are vulnerable to mealybugs and aphids.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus